-A panel discussion at the recent BIA UK CEO & Investor Forum discussed the demographic time bomb facing biotech boards and leadership teams.
+A panel discussion, led by The RSA Group, at the recent BIA UK CEO & Investor Forum discussed the demographic time bomb facing biotech boards and leadership teams and came to the conclusion that now is the time to act to secure a diverse range of future leaders for our industry.
+Read their notes here and join the discussion on LinkedIn.
 Key themes emerging from the discussion, led by Nick Stephens and Thomas Schleimer of The RSA Group, included the following:

 To increase the diversity of life sciences leadership teams thereby improving the chances of new therapies reaching patients which will build a more successful, sustainable industry that drives shareholder value.

 To drive increased awareness of what Diversity really means and to use it to support organisations through their various evolutionary phases.